Russia Reports Record Daily Coronavirus Deaths - UrduPoint

 Authorities face a vaccine-sceptic population, with polls showing that a majority of Russians do not plan to get jabbed.

+"Why get vaccinated against a disease that doesn't bother me," she told AFP.

+She said she was not tracking Russia's death totals, but said they "do not scare me".

-The Kremlin initially set a goal of fully inoculating 60 percent of Russia's population by September, but later dropped that target even though free jabs have been available since early December.
+The Kremlin initially set a goal of fully inoculating 60 percent of Russia's population by September, but later dropped that target although free jabs have been available since early December.

 As of Tuesday, only 28 percent of the population had been fully vaccinated, according to the Gogov website, which tallies Covid data from the regions.